RahulShagri/MultiPy/README.md

 4. Set a thumbnail for better presentation
 5. Run scripts individually
 6. Run all scripts in a category at once
+7. Configure all the script details after the script has been added
-7. Switch to view-only mode to showcase your apps
+8. Switch to view-only mode to showcase your apps
-8. Save your dashboard and open it later
+9. Save your dashboard and open it later

 <H3>Instructions</H3>

-<b>Important note: MultiPy only works on Windows 10 Operating System.</b>
+<b>Important note: MultiPy currently has only been tested on Windows 10 Operating System.</b>

 1. Make sure you have Python 3.6 or later version installed and working